About Armarium

 2. Long-term preservation

 The core of this resource is the XML data underlying each edition.
 XML is an excellent format for long-term archiving.
-This data will be deposited and made publicly accessible in long-term data repositories (GitHub and Zenodo) to ensure access for future generations.

 3. Citability